The Next Big Thing on the Internet

 However, the next big thing on the Internet requires the computing timeline in figure 1 to be revisited.

 Two Fundamentally Different Application Scopes

 As the scope of hardware has increased so has the value-add of application software.
 Before the Internet, functionality increased from computation only to process management.
 These applications were designed to operate within organisations.
-This is illustrated at the bottom-left of the curve in figure 1.
 In the 1980s the Internet then enabled systems integration, i.e. the passing of data messages between organisations.

-With the arrival of the Web came the opportunity to design applications to manage processes across organisations and individuals to support virtual communities. eBay is a good example.
+With the arrival of the Web came the opportunity to design applications to manage processes across organisations and individuals to support Solopreneur Marketing. eBay is a good example.
 More recently, the Internet of Things (IoT) has enabled applications such as Uber that maximise the value-add of computing by operating in “real-time”, interleaving events from individuals and organisations with signals from the IoT.

-Figure 1 illustrates two fundamentally different application scopes, and whilst eBay and Uber deliver value, the major economic and societal value delivered by computing today is trapped in business and government applications designed for a bygone computing era to operate within organisations.
+Whilst eBay and Uber deliver value, the major economic and societal value delivered by computing today is trapped in business and Congress Net Neutrality designed for a bygone computing era to operate within organisations.
 This needs to be addressed.